sbmthakur/ossie-pypi/README.md

 # Background

-Ossie has been developed by cybersecurity researchers at [Ossilalte Inc.](https://ossillate.com) to assist developers when sourcing untrusted third-party open-source software dependencies.
+Ossie has been developed by cybersecurity researchers at [Ossillate Inc.](https://ossillate.com) to assist developers when sourcing untrusted third-party open-source software dependencies.

 # How it works